Nouwiki/Nouwiki/README.md

 - [ ] Federated (cross node wikilinks, fork, push, pull).
 - [ ] Universal Asset Manager (audio, css, font, img, js, text, video, etc)
 - [ ] YAML, TOML, JSON front-matter
+- [ ] Can easily function as a sub-app of your own app (an integrated wiki for your app)
 - [ ] Flexible (see above).

+In more abstract terms we want it to be:

+- [ ] Easy enough for the layman.
+- [ ] Powerful enough for the developer.
+- [ ] Good enough for the academic.
+- [ ] Beautiful enough for the designer.

 ## Install